SoftwareBrothers/adminjs-dev/docs-src/tutorials/writing-react-components.md

 You can do this all by writing your custom components.

-## Example of overriding how dashboard looks:
+## Example of overriding how the dashboard looks:

 AdminBroOptions:
 ```